g0aty/SickoMenu/FEATURES.md

 - **Ban** *(Only as Host)* Bans the selected player
 - **Shift** *(Only as Shapeshifter/Safe Mode disabled)* Shapeshifts you into the selected player
 - **Protect** *(Only as Guardian Angel/Host/Safe Mode disabled)* Casts a guardian angel protection on the selected player
+- View the player's tasks (and complete them with Safe Mode disabled)

 ### Trolling
 - **Force Meeting By** Forces an emergency meeting by the selected player